fgeoffroy/-Re-Assortative-matching-and-search/README.md

 > Smith, L. (2006).
 The Marriage Model with Search Frictions.
 J. Political Econ., 114(6), 1124–1144. https://doi.org/10.1086/510440

+The reproduction was partially successful and has been submitted to [ReScience C](https://rescience.github.io/).

 ## Running the code: quick guide

 To create a new environment with all necessary packages called RescienceGeoffroy, in a terminal and in the `code/` directory type (this requires Anaconda, does not work with Miniconda)